 Why Global Networks Matter

 For founders, the takeaway is clear: the moment your solution shows product‑market fit at home, your next milestone should be building the relationships that carry you abroad.
-FI’s model proves that with structured access to global expertise, even a pre‑seed team can leapfrog incumbents and claim first‑mover advantage on the world stage.
+Founder Institute’s model shows that even a brand-new team with just an idea can move faster than big companies and be the first to succeed globally—if they get the right guidance and support from experts around the world.

 Ready to close your own network gap?
-Explore the full NUS success story and discover how the Founder Institute can connect your startup—or university cohort—to Silicon Valley’s most valuable resource: its people.
+Explore the full NUS success story and discover how the Founder Institute can connect your startup—or university cohort—to Silicon Valley’s most valuable resources.

 The Founder Institute is the world’s most proven network to turn ideas into fundable startups, and startups into global businesses.
 Since 2009, our highly-structured accelerator programs have helped entrepreneurs raised over $1.85BN in funding across over 200 cities worldwide.